Import Administration, International Trade Administration, Department of Commerce.

 Mark Flessner or Robert James, AD/CVD Operations, Office 7, Import Administration, International Trade Administration, U.S. Department of Commerce, 14th Street and Constitution Avenue, NW, Washington, DC 20230; telephone: (202) 482-6312 or (202) 482-0649, respectively.End Further Info End Preamble Start Supplemental Information

 The Department published the antidumping duty order on CMC from Mexico on July 11, 2005.
 See Notice of Antidumping Duty Orders: Purified Carboxymethylcellulose from Finland, Mexico, the Netherlands, and Sweden, 70 FR 39734 (July 11, 2005).
-On July 3, 2007, the Department published the notice of opportunity to request an administrative review of CMC from Mexico for the period of July 1, 2006, through June 30, 2007.
-See Antidumping or Countervailing Duty Order, Finding or Suspended Investigation; Opportunity to Request Administrative Review, 72 FR 36420 (July 3, 2007).
-On July 13, 2007, respondent Amtex requested an administrative review.
-On August 24, 2007, the Department published in the Federal Register a notice of initiation of this antidumping duty administrative review.
-See Initiation of Antidumping and Countervailing Duty Administrative Reviews and Request for Revocation in Part, 72 FR 48613 (August 24, 2007).
+On July 11, 2008, the Department published the notice of opportunity to request an administrative review of CMC from Mexico for the period of July 1, 2007, through June 30, 2008.
+See Antidumping or Countervailing Duty Order, Finding or Suspended Investigation; Opportunity to Request Administrative Review, 73 FR 39948 (July 11, 2008).
+On July 22, 2008, respondent Amtex requested an administrative review.
+On August 26, 2008, the Department published in the Federal Register a notice of initiation of this antidumping duty administrative review.
+See Initiation of Antidumping and Countervailing Duty Administrative Reviews, 73 FR 50308 (August 26, 2008).

 Period of Review